solidi/writing/67-video-game-concepts-for-the-uninitiated.md

 ## The List of Uninitiated Attributes

+So, I created a list to answer the question.

 **Physical possession of objects** - holding on to things is an essential ability.
 While video games have inventories of collecting possessions, few have allowed players to hold onto the objects in space.
 Grabbing onto two items is better.
 How about even more?

 **Picking up objects and throwing them** - while holding things is excellent; picking them up and manipulating them in space is perfect.
 Why not throw them at something?
 Better strength means adequate velocity.
 Start laughing because there is plenty to throw.